For Beirut’s traumatized survivors, days of waking nightmares and nights of troubled dreams

 Nour Khoury, 20, was at home with her younger brother, Elias, and their mother, Mireille, on Aug.
 4 when they noticed a fire at the port through their windows.
 Then the force of the explosion threw them to the floor.

 All three were seriously injured.
-Nour required surgery on her hand, and Mireille, who hurt her back and ribs, remains in a wheelchair.
+Nour required surgery on one of her hands, and Mireille, who hurt her back and ribs, remains in a wheelchair.

 For about two weeks, as Elias clung to life in intensive care, the family held on to hope that their shy, clever boy — so determined as a child that he taught himself to swim and ride a bike, each in a single day — would pull through.